 Once you leave the comfort of the pool, a wild world of sea, lake, dockland and river swimming awaits.
 For each, correct body position and a calm, strong stroke are essentials.
-For each, good technique and practice is vital.
+As are good technique and plenty of practice.

 However, the respective bodies of water also challenge you in very different ways.
 Swallowing a mouthful of freshwater’s far nicer on the palate than its salty, sea contemporary, for instance.
 But as you’ll find out, there’s a lot more to it than that…

 Fran Bungay, Goal Specific’s head coach, on how to overcome nature’s fiercest body of water…

 The biggest challenge with sea swimming is the waves.
 It could be dead calm or you could be fighting shore breakers, and a swell that makes sighting very difficult, which can mess with your breathing and stroke patterns.